Benjamin Sanford

 Prior to joining Becket, JeRevienne was the associate manager of a local music store, where she also worked as a piano teacher.

-Originally from South Carolina, DC is about as far north as you’ll find JeRevienne since cold weather is her nemesis.
-Some of her favorite places to be are by the ocean or exploring a new city.
+Some of JeRevienne’s favorite places to be are by the ocean or exploring a new city.
 She loves baking bread and desserts and enjoys running (to sustain the baking habit).

 Monica graduated from Christendom College in December 2020 with a Bachelor of Arts in political science and economics.
 She joined Becket in the summer of 2020 as an administrative intern and transitioned to a full-time office assistant in December of the same year.